 Can I apply for both the traditional master’s program and the master’s online program?

 You can apply for both programs but you must fill out two separate applications and upload documents to both systems.
-You can find information about applying to the traditional master’s program here.
+Find information about applying to the traditional master’s program.